-Ricky Rosas was named Miami’s head tennis coach on May 25, 2017 and has been a fixture around the RedHawk program, having spent the past 15 seasons as an assistant coach.
-Since 2013, he has been the program’s Associate Head Coach.
-In addition, Rosas has two tenures as Interim Head Coach, including in 2010 when he was named Mid-American Conference Coach of the Year.
-He also served in similar capacity at the end of the 2006-07 campaign.
+Rosas has been a fixture around the RedHawk program, having spent 15 seasons as an assistant coach.
+He was named the program’s Associate Head Coach in 2013.
+In addition, Rosas had two tenures as Interim Head Coach, including in 2010 when he was named Mid-American Conference Coach of the Year.
+He also served in a similar capacity at the end of the 2006-07 campaign.

 Rosas brings an impressive tennis background and strong experience as an international competitor.
 As a junior player, Rosas was one of Mexico’s finest, ranking No. 26 in singles and No. 12 in doubles in the ITF World Rankings.